wowjinxy/libPorpoise/QUICKSTART.md

-# Porpoise SDK Quick Start Guide
+# libPorpoise Quick Start Guide

-Get up and running with Porpoise SDK in minutes!
+Get up and running with libPorpoise in minutes!

 ## Prerequisites